Matus-Dubrava/aws/Databases/README.md

 -   ideal for applications that do not need SQL-structured data and are not write-heavy
 -   we can also buy a **reserved capacity** by entering into 1-year or 3-year contract with AWS, which will be cheaper
 -   we can scale DynamoDB table on the fly, there will be no downtime (compared to RDS)

+# Redshift

+Amazon Redshift is a fast and powerful, fully managed, petabyte-scale data warehouse service in the cloud.
+Customers can start small just for $0.25 per hour with no commitment or upfront costs and scale to a petabyte or more for$1000 per terabyte per year, less than a tenth of most other data warehousing solutions.

+-   needed for OLAP - online analytic processing
+-   data warehousing databases use different type of architecture both from a database perspective and infrastructure layer

+## Redshift Configuration

+-   single node (160Gb)
+-   multi-node

+    -   leader node (manages client connections and receives queries)
+    -   compute node (store data and perform queries and computations); up to 128 compute nodes

+-   **Columnar Data Storage** - Instead of storing data as a series of rows, Amazon Redshift organizes the data by column.
+Unlike row-based systems, which are ideal for transaction processing, column-based systems are ideal for data warehousing and analytics, where queries often involve aggregates performed over large data sets.
+Since only the columns involved in the queries are processed and columnar data is stored sequentially on the storage media, column-based systems require far fewer I/Os, greatly improving query performance.

+-   **advanced compression** - Columnar data stores can be compressed much more than row-based data stores because similar data is stored squentially on disk.
+Amazon Redshift employes multiple compression techniques and can often achieve significant compression relative to traditional relational data store.
+In addition, Amazon Redshift doesn't require indexes or materialized views and so uses less space than traditional relational database systems.
+When loading data into an empty table, Amazon Redshift automatically samples your data and selects the most appropriate compression scheme.

+-   **massively parallel processing (MPP)** - Amazon Redshift automatically distributes data and query load across all nodes.
+Amazon Redshift makes it easy to add nodes to your data warehousing and enables you to maintain fast query performance as your data warehouse grows.

+-   **pricing**

+    -   Compute Node Hours (total number of hours you run across all your compute nodes for the billing period.
+You are billed for 1 unit pre node per hour, so a 3-node data warehouse cluster running persistently for an entire month would incur 2,160 instance hours.
+You will not be charged for leader node hours; only compute nodes will incur charges)
+    -   backup
+    -   data transfer (only within a VPC, not outside it)

+-   **security**

+    -   encrypted in transit using SSL
+    -   encrypted at rest using AES-256 encryption
+    -   by default Redshift takes care of key management
+        -   manage your own keys through HSM
+        -   AWS Key Management Service

+-   **availability**
+    -   currenly only available in 1 AZ
+    -   can restore snapshots to new AZ's in the event of an outage